 This post contains affiliate links.

-When I think Italian food, I think pizza and pasta, and I’m amazed that out of all the places I went that week, only two even offered pizza and pasta.
+When I think Italian food, I think pizza and pasta, and I’m amazed that out of all the places I went to that week, only two even offered pizza and pasta.
 The hosts of my Airbnb were locals, and they deserve all the credit for suggesting where I should go to enjoy authentic Roman cuisine.
 Lucky me, because now I have a list of some of the best eats in Rome, according to locals, and lucky you, because I’m going to share it.

 Where to Eat in Testaccio